How can I grow my super?

 After tax voluntary super contributions come from your savings, after it’s already been taxed.

-Because of this, when these contributions go into your super, you don’t pay any extra tax.
+Because of this, when these contributions go into your super fund, you don’t pay any extra tax.

 There are a few different ways the government rewards people for making extra after tax super contributions, like the Government co-contribution and the Low income super tax offset (LISTO).